mmistakes/made-mistakes-jekyll/src/_posts/articles/2016-12-08-improving-jekyll-static-comments.md

 [^origin]: This URL will be included in the notification email sent to subscribers, allowing them to open the page directly.

-If setup correctly a user should receive an email anytime a new comment on the post or page they subscribed to is added.
+If setup correctly a user should receive an email anytime a new comment on the post or page they subscribed to is merged in.

 <figure>
   <img src="{{ site.url }}/assets/images/staticman-email-notification.png" alt="Staticman reply email notification">